 - A. Installer Qualifications: An experienced installer who has completed wood, flooring similar in material, design, and extent to that indicated for this Project and whose work has resulted in wood refinishing installations with a record of successful in-service performance. - 1.
-Installer's Responsibilities: Refinishing of existing gymnasium floor, including the following: - a.
+Installer's Responsibilities: Refinishing of existing floor, including the following: - a.
 Wood finish flooring.

-A. Conditioning: Maintain relative humidity conditions planned for building occupants, but not greater or less than the relative humidity range recommended by wood sealer manufacturer and an ambient temperature between 55 and 75 deg F in spaces to receive wood refinishing for at least seven days before refinishing, during refinishing, and for at least seven days after refinishing.
-After post refinishing period, maintain relative humidity conditions and ambient temperature planned for building occupants.
+- A. Conditioning: Maintain relative humidity conditions planned for building occupants, but not greater or less than the relative humidity range recommended by wood sealer manufacturer and an ambient temperature between 55 and 75 deg F in spaces to receive wood refinishing for at least seven days before refinishing, during refinishing, and for at least seven days after refinishing.
+After post refinishing period, maintain relative humidity conditions and ambient temperature planned for building occupants. - 1.
+Do not refinish wood flooring until the relative humidity is at the same temperature as the space where it is to be refinished. - 2.
+Close spaces to traffic during refinishing and for time period after installation recommended in writing by finish manufacturer.